BryanTheLai/StackRAG-Backend/README.md

 ---

-## Chapter 9: Building the System (Current State)

-**Technology Summary:**
-Python, Google Gemini & OpenAI APIs, Supabase (PostgreSQL + `pgvector`, Auth, Storage), `pymupdf` (PDF parsing), `chonkie` (chunking), `pydantic` (data models). `.env` for configuration.
-Future: FastAPI.

-**Setup & Configuration:**
-Uses Python virtual environments, `requirements.txt`, and `.env` files for secrets.
-AI model names and chunking parameters are configurable within the codebase.

-**Version Control:** Git and GitHub.

-**Development Philosophy: Agility and Iteration:**
-The system's modular design allows for quick iteration and adaptation to rapid AI advancements.
-Components can be swapped or updated with minimal impact, crucial for a fast-moving field.

----

 ## Chapter 10: Monitoring & Logs (Future Work)

 Comprehensive system monitoring and detailed logging (e.g., to Supabase) will be implemented to track performance, diagnose issues, and understand usage patterns in a production environment.
 This includes logging key events, errors, AI interactions, and resource utilization.